 - Advanced stage, low-noise deflection electronics and a vibration isolation system enable a 1.5x increase in defect review speed compared to the eDR-7000 e-beam defect review and defect classification system, permitting collection of a larger review sample in the same amount of time for a more accurate representation of the defect population on the wafer

 - Real-Time Automatic Defect Classification (RT-ADC) accurately classifies defects during production and can be used during development to reduce the time required for defect discovery

-- Unique Real-Time Multi-Mode Imaging capability uses S-ADC results to automatically trigger additional in-line tests, such as compositional analysis, while the wafer is still on the eDR-7110, e-beam defect review and classification system, enhancing the quality of the defect information
+- Unique Real-Time Multi-Mode Imaging capability uses Real-Time Automatic Defect Classification results to automatically trigger additional in-line tests, such as compositional analysis, while the wafer is still on the eDR-7110 e-beam defect review and defect classification system, enhancing the quality of the defect information

 - Fast stage speed and unique linkage to KLA-Tencor’s unpatterned wafer inspectors and broadband patterned wafer inspectors enable automated SEM review in production, thereby producing the best SEM review tool cost-of-ownership for IC fabs